HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Old matching rules:

-- If the `for` attribute value is `*` or an empty string, it is equivalent to matching any value.
+- If `for` attribute value is `*` or an empty string, it is equivalent to matching any value.
 - If the attribute value does not use the prefix described below, or is prefixed with the `\` character, an exact match is performed.
 If the current value is a string, the `for` attribute value is treated as a string to perform string matching; if the current value is a number, the `for` attribute value is treated as a number to perform matching.

 If the current value is a string, the following prefixes can be used to indicate matching conditions other than exact matching: